Dieterbe/profile-process/README.md

 ### How it works

 launches a subprocess, collects stats every `probe_interval`.
-When child finishes, shows graphs and exits with same exit code as child.
+When child finishes, writes graphs to png files and exits with same exit code as child.

 ### Limitations
 * crude graphs, can miss subtle short spikes